Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 Spectrum Community Center Assist

-Spectrum invested $30 million in this program across their 41-state service area.
-It updates physical spaces and creates technology training opportunities that benefit seniors directly.
+Spectrum Community Center Assist updates physical spaces in community centers across its service area and creates technology training opportunities that benefit seniors directly.

-Participating community centers receive new laptops, updated furniture, and free high-speed internet (1 gigabit per second) for the program duration.
-This creates accessible spaces where seniors can practice technology without pressure or time limits.
+Participating community centers receive new laptops, updated furniture, and free high-speed internet for the duration of the program.
+That creates places where seniors can practice on a computer without pressure or a time limit.

-The initiative targets 100 community centers and job training programs in underserved areas, establishing technology hubs where older adults can access resources they might not have at home.
-Many offer flexible schedules that work for seniors who prefer daytime activities.
+The program targets community centers and job training programs in underserved areas, turning them into technology hubs where older adults can reach resources they may not have at home.
+Many keep daytime hours that suit retirees.

 Digital literacy training for older adults

-Spectrum recognizes that affordable internet means little without the skills to use it.
-They've invested over $10 million in digital literacy programs, acknowledging that many seniors didn't grow up with computers and need structured learning.
+Spectrum recognizes that affordable internet means little without the skills to use it, and it funds digital literacy programs on that basis.
+Many seniors did not grow up with computers and do better with structured, in-person instruction.

 The Spectrum Digital Education grant program supports organizations like the Senior Citizens Association of Florence County, which teaches hands-on computer courses.
 Classes cover email, web browsing, and basic computer operations that seniors use most often.